 sqlplus apps/<APPS PASSWORD> SELECT DISTINCT RPAD(a.bug_number, 11)|| RPAD(e.patch_name, 11)|| RPAD(TRUNC(c.end_date), 12)|| RPAD(b.applied_flag, 4) BUG_APPLIED FROM ad_bugs a, ad_patch_run_bugs b, ad_patch_runs c, ad_patch_drivers d , ad_applied_patches e WHERE a.bug_id = b.bug_id AND b.patch_run_id = c.patch_run_id AND c.patch_driver_id = d.patch_driver_id AND d.applied_patch_id = e.applied_patch_id AND a.bug_number in ('<bug_no>','<bug_no>') ORDER BY 1 DESC;

 The above query is no longer the right way to do it due to the implications of online patching.

-There are many ways which we can determined if the patch is applied to R12.2
+There are many ways in which we can determine if the patch is applied to R12.2

 a.
 Oracle Applications Manager’s “Patching and Utilities” feature

-We can login to Oracle application manager and go Patching and Utilities and enter the patch.
+We can log in to the Oracle application manager and go Patching and Utilities and enter the patch.
 It will show up whether the patch is applied or not

 b.
 AD_PATCH.IS_PATCH_APPLIED pl/sql function.